 Yeah, you can see it in the promo video on our website.
 There are a few mics running through there.
 The sound is fed through the input, without using any of the tape, just to color the sound.
 Projectors can act as a great compressors too.
 It’s not unique to Mutemath by any means.
 Here in Nashville, many studios have movie projectors for that reason.

-Interesting.
 I’m aware that Mutemath run their drums through tape machines a lot too.
-What have you found that tape machines do to drums?
 In my interview with Yoad Nevo, I learnt that he uses them to smear transient.
-How is something like that helpful if you’re recording transient sounds like drums?
+How do you think something like that is helpful for drum sounds?

-Smearing transients is one of the beauties of analog.
+Smearing transients is one of the beauties of using analog gear.
 It’s like a big sonic hug that glues things together.
 It creates an impression of the sound, instead of giving you the exact sound.
 In the case of digital recordings, ones and zeros can get a little harsh.
 So the very thing that some people criticize about tape is what you actually use it for.
 For example, analog hiss used to be an unavoidable part of listening to music back in the day.
-The cleanest music off all time has been made in the last 20 years because of the digital revolution.
-When you’re recording to tape, the default sound is a pretty loud hiss, before you’ve even played anything.
+The cleanest music off all time has been made in the last twenty years because of the digital revolution, but when you’re recording to tape, the default sound is a pretty loud hiss, before you’ve even played anything.
 So it makes things feel glued together.

 Darren has mentioned in past interviews that he plays a ’68 Rogers kit.
 What are your thoughts on older, vintage kits versus new ones that are made today?

 I like old kits.
 The wood is more settled, and the bearing edges were made in a way I like.
 I’m not a fan of how they’re made today.
-It’s almost like they’ve gotten too good at it, and insist on isolating the kit pieces from one another.
-When you hit a snare, the toms are meant to ring too, and when you hit the kick, the snare is meant to rattle, because they’re all connected to each other.
-It’s one instrument.
-When I play new kits that are made today, everything is so isolated, with their “state-of-the-art” snare drum and isolated rack toms.
+It’s as if they’ve gotten too good at it, and insist on isolating the kit pieces from one another.
+When you hit a snare, the toms are meant to ring too, and when you hit the kick, the snare is meant to rattle because they’re all connected to each other.
+When I play the new kits that are made today, everything is so isolated with their “state-of-the-art” snare drum and isolated rack toms.
 I don’t like how it sounds.
 I think the way that bearing edges that were made in the 60s and 70s were better.

 What would you say is distinct about Rogers‘ sound?